Bylaws of the Western Field Ornithologists’

 (d) A record that has received a “final” decision during its first circulation (but not during subsequent circulations) shall nevertheless be recirculated upon request of any Voting Member or if the Secretary or Chair feels that the Committee’s first-circulation comments might alter the decision.

-(e) A record that has received a “final” decision during its regular three circulations shall nevertheless be brought to a Committee meeting upon request of any Voting Member within one month of the Secretary announcing the decision and shall be discussed.
+(e) A record that has received a “final” decision after its 2nd or 3rd circulation, shall nevertheless be brought to a Committee meeting upon request of any present or immediately past Voting Member (if they had voted on that record in its last circulation) within one month of the Secretary announcing the decision and shall be discussed.
+Once discussion has been completed and after submission of a motion for continued circulation to either a third or fourth and final found only a second is needed to continue the circulation.
 Records that are approved unanimously shall not be subject to this provision and shall become final upon the tabulation of the votes by the Secretary.

 (f) Except as noted above, all decisions are final unless a record is to be resubmitted.